-Please note: This guide is for general information only and does not constitute advice.
+Please note: This guide is for general information only and does not constitute financial advice, which should be based on your individual circumstances.
 The information is aimed at retail clients only.

 The guide is based on our current understanding of legislation, which is subject to change.